 Jersey Monthly magazine, he has also worked in television and film

-production, mostly for P.B.S., including scripting and acting in one movie.
+production, mostly for P.B.S., including scripting and acting in one film, Three Days on Big City Waters.
 He is regularly interviewed on N.P.R.